jayrambhia/jayrambhia.github.com/_posts/2014-05-12-android-facedetection.markdown

  - Check if face detection is supported by the device or not using Camara.Parameters
  - When calling **Camera.startFaceDetection()** function, check if face detection is not already running.
+ - **Android.Hardware.Camera** gives face coordinates based on its sensor values which range from (-1000, -1000) to (1000, 1000).
+First one being top left corner and the latter one being bottom right corner.
+So now you must resample those coordinates based on your preview size or canvas size.

 A class that implements Camera.PreviewCallback